jgorset/lean-coffee/README.md

 Agile Weekly has a [nice video](https://www.youtube.com/watch?v=zhG-A-kRPAU) on how to run a Lean Coffee.

-This application is for running one for distributed teams.
+This application is for running one with distributed teams.
 It's pretty cool.

 ## Demonstration